Comments

 Comments are statements that will not be executed by the interpreter, comments are used to mark annotations for other programmers or small descriptions of what code does, thus making it easier for others to understand what your code does.
 They are also used to temporarily disable code without affecting the program control flow.

-In JavaScript, comments can be written in 2 different ways:
+In JavaScript, comments can be written in two different ways:

 // This is a comment, it will be ignored by the interpreter